Teembokeem/WDI_work/work/w08/d02/instructor/bootsy_todo_app/README.md

 ![home page](./public/readme_images/home_page.png)

-**About Page**: Needs only the amount of todos in the db.
+**About Page**: Needs only the amount of todos in the db - should be solved by server-side templating.

 ![about page](./public/readme_images/about_page.png)

-**Todos Page**: Needs a significant amount of data to CRUD a resource.
-Additionally,
+**Todos Page**: This page needs a significant amount of data to CRUD our Todo resource.
+Additionally, if we're planning to handle CRUDing between page-loads, we'll need client-side templates with LoDash.

 ![todos page](./public/readme_images/todos_page.png)

-## Understanding Lodash templates with AJAX
+#### Take 5 minutes to review the code.

+Things to note from photos:

+- The navbar elements' bottom-border changes when on its corresponding page (**HINT**: Using the custom - written by me - class name `selected`)
+- In the todos page, when a Todo is clicked, it moves to the "Baby, I Gotta…" field.
+- Each todo has a bootsy level, from 0-5.
+The color of the hint corresponds to the level.
+  - Bootsy Level 0: No background color, class name `bootsy0`
+  - Bootsy Level 1: Blue background, class name `bootsy1`
+  - Bootsy Level 2: Green background, class name `bootsy2`
+  - Bootsy Level 3: Brown background, class name `bootsy3`
+  - Bootsy Level 4: Red background, class name `bootsy4`
+  - Bootsy Level 5: Gold background, class name `bootsy5`

+## Server-Side Templates v.
+Client-Side Templates